strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 To build Strimzi from source you need an Kubernetes or OpenShift cluster available.
 You can install either [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [minishift](https://www.okd.io/minishift/) to have access to a cluster on your local machine.

 You will also need access to several command line utilities.
 See the [pre-requisites section](#build-pre-requisites) for more details.

-### Minishift Setup

-In order to perform the operations necessary for the integration tests, your user must have the cluster administrator role assigned.
-For example, if your username is `developer`, you can add the `cluster-admin` role using the commands below:

-    oc login -u system:admin

-    oc adm policy add-cluster-role-to-user cluster-admin developer

-    oc login -u developer -p <password>
+Make sure your minishift user has `cluster-admin` role - see [minishift](#Minishift) setup details.

 ## Build from source